 We also have these guys or gals.
 Maybe three or four ferals, not sure how many lovely cats are out there.
 We hope to take them all inside one day; you have to start the taming by feeding them.
 The birds came back stronger when the trees gained altitude.
 They came to a neighborhood that’s never been without a few outdoor kitties.
 The birds flourished over the 2016 summer, with the cats there.

 I’ve been watching and studying the dynamics of birds, cats, and other animals for many years.
 I’ve read widely about the fauna in the forest and city, and I know who eats birds and bird eggs.
-There’s a chapter about this in my now delayed, upcoming book; there will be more of my comparative studies of both small ecosystems in which I’ve lived.
+There’s a chapter about this in my book, now available (click link at upper right for more info); there will be more of my comparative studies of both small ecosystems in which I’ve lived.
 I also studied toxoplasmosis and rabies carefully.
-That’s in my book too!
+Volume 2 of my book will have expanded research and thought about those two zoonotic diseases.
+Hopefully that volume will be out next year.

 Y’all can imagine just what I think about the book “Cat Wars” by Peter P. Marra and Chris Santella.
 I’ll only read it if the library gets it, I won’t support that.
 All of those studies saying cats kill such and such a number of birds are estimates, extrapolations, speculations.
 Unsound, imprecise science, to me.
 Raptors are protected species; some snatch small birds right out of the air.
 Other birds prey on bird eggs and nestlings.
 A study of how many birds are taken by other birds would be hard to nail down because the raiding raptors fly off; crow and jay predation takes place in nests high in trees.
 Public awareness of these incidents may be low because so many take place aloft, and/or shielded by leaves from human witnesses.
 We no longer talk about the gruesome side of avian activity!
 No online “buzz”, no “tweets”; though I expect if we could interpret realworld tweets (by birds), we’d find complaints about those freakin’ hawks!
 I’m also betting any accurate figure of birds taken by birds would be higher than the ‘birds taken by cats’ estimates.